Business Coaching for Solopreneurs, professionals, consultants and freelancers

 Here's why you're in this situation

-In my experience of over 10 years of business coaching, the problem always boils down to 2 things.
+In my experience of over 15 years of business coaching, the problem always boils down to 2 things.

-1. Lack of business education/training
+1. Lack of business education & training

 You’re less excellent at business – because you never got that education or training.
 (After all, you studied chiropractic, real estate, accounting…not business!)

 This leads to problems with managing time and money, developing business systems and, of course, sales and marketing.

 2.You're trying to do this all alone

 You’re independent by nature (that’s what attracted you to a solo practice) – but independence has its down side.